 This may sound daunting.
 Communications teams everywhere have become used to using open rates as an easy benchmark for email performance.

 However, in reality, opens aren’t a particularly useful measure of performance.
 One recipient may open an email, skim the first line and delete it, whilst another reads the content word-for-word.
-Both of those behaviours would be recorded as opens, but in reality they’re very different.
+Both of those behaviors would be recorded as opens, but in reality they’re very different.
 A more useful measure is to focus on the actions each of those recipients takes - the first might unsubscribe from future communications, whereas the second might click a link, complete a form, visit your website or make a purchase.

 What you need to do